 By focusing on principles, the clutter of moves, positions, and most importantly, their names will greatly decrease.
 All you have to worry about now is the gross aspects – are your top or bottom, passing, staying on top, submitting, escaping.
-Using common principles as guidelines, and the above-mentioned as broad goals, you’ll quickly get the hang of this “BJJ thing”.
+Using common principles as guidelines, and the above-mentioned as a strong foundation for broad goals, you’ll quickly get the hang of this “BJJ thing”.

 Dissecting The 32 Principles Of Jiu-Jitsu by Rener And Ryron Gracie

-Ok, enough chit-chat. let’s take a look at all of the 32 Principles of Jiu-Jitsu by Rener and Ryron Gracie that promise to change our BJJ lives the same way BJJ has changed our, well, everyday lives.
+Ok, enough chit-chat. let’s take a look at all of the 32 Principles of Jiu-Jitsu by Rener and Ryron Gracie that promise to change our BJJ game the same way BJJ has changed our life.

 1. Connection Principle